S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

 -   _Clarify and Develop Domains_ – Clarifying the area of influence, activity and decision making that a team, or person in a role is responsible for, enables them to understand the value they are expected to deliver.
--   _Respond to Organizational Drivers_ – Understanding what’s necessary to respond to and why, and ensuring those things are taken care of, maximises potential for creating value.
+-   _Respond to Organizational Drivers_ – Understanding what’s necessary to respond to and why, and ensuring those things are taken care of, maximizes potential for creating value.
 -   _Prioritize Backlogs_ –  When you prioritize your list of work items by value, it is obvious which ones need to be worked on first.
 -   _Limit Work In Progress_ –  Limiting the number of concurrent work items for people and teams, helps to maintain a steady flow of value and encourages collaboration when work is blocked.
 -   _Daily Standup_ – A Daily Standup provides the space for a team to organize how they will create value during the day ahead